mhall-simon/python/modules/module-09/README.md

 #### mod9_top1_ptC_linear_reg_nonlinear_relationships.ipynb

-This notebook covers how to use the log and power functions to make non-linear relationships approximately non-linear.
+This notebook covers how to use the log and power functions to make non-linear relationships linear.

 ## Topic 2: Simulation Modeling: Monte Carlo & Markov Chains